aleph2c/miros/doc/zero_to_one.rst

 ===========
 This is not a 5 minute blog read.
-If you want to learn how statecharts work, this is your one stop shop, it will take you from 0 to 1, but it will require you to focus and actually work through the example.
+If you want to learn how statecharts work, this is your one stop shop, it will take you from 0 to 1, but it will require you to focus and actually work through an :ref:`example <zero-to-one-a-simple-example>`.

-I'll first try and show how a miros statecharts work, without using technical-language.
+But before I show you the :ref:`example <zero-to-one-a-simple-example>`, I'll show how a miros statecharts work, without using technical-language.
 To do this, I'll tell you a story about some characters interacting in a little universe.
 Then I'll show you how to make a reactive toaster oven.

 The story will have some pictures, which I have created using a UML drawing tool.
 The images are intended to get someone who hasn't seen UML before,